Krispy Kreme Will Give Away Free Doughnuts To 2023 Grads This Week. Here's What You'll Need to Get Them

 "Any high school or college senior who wears their Class of 2023 swag – from shirts and jackets to graduation cap and gown – can get a FREE Original Glazed dozen in a special Dough‑ploma-wrapped box," the release says.

 According to officials, the offer takes place on one day only: Wednesday.
-The free dozen will be available at participating locations while supplies lasts, the release says.
+The free dozen will be available at participating locations while supplies last, the release says.